Procedural Guide for the Field of Medieval Studies

 SUBFIELDS AND CONCENTRATIONS

-Faculty in the Field of Medieval Studies represent eight subfields: Archaeology, History, History of Art, Literature, Linguistics and Philology, Music, Philosophy, and Religious Studies.
+Faculty in the Field of Medieval Studies represent eight subfields: Archaeology, History, History of Art, Literature, Linguistics and Philology, Music, and Philosophy.
 Within each subfield, there are one or more concentrations (see Appendix 1).

 Students should identify a primary subfield in which they wish to develop scholarly expertise.
 This decision does not require any formal declaration.
 The student then selects three concentrations, one major and two minor.
 At least one minor concentration must be in a subfield different from that of the major concentration.
 Also, one minor concentration may be chosen from a graduate field other than Medieval Studies, e.g. Anthropology.